Jonnyauk/Wonderflux/README.md

 new version of Wonderflux as it becomes available.

-If things go drastically wrong with your update, you should be able to revert back to your previous version by replacing the wonderflux folder with an older version of Wonderflux whilst working out what the issue is.
+If things go drastically wrong with your update, you should be able to revert back to your previous version by replacing the `wonderflux` directory with an older version of Wonderflux whilst working out what the issue is.

 DON'T hack Wonderflux!
 ----------------------------------------------------------------------